A Sound First Amendment Decision with an Odd Fair Use Kicker

 Views will vary as to whether the First Amendment encompasses a right to speak anonymously.
 The EFF and similar organizations seem to think it always applies; others may say it never applies.
 As stated in that ghost gun post, I believe it depends on whether anonymity is reasonably necessary to protect the speech at issue and whether the speech itself may not be protected, which it is not if it amounts to copyright infringement.

 In this instance, the resources and legal maneuvers the claimant appears willing and able to exploit merely to silence personal criticism makes a strong case for a nexus between the speaker and his/her anonymity.
-This is further emphasized by the court’s reasonable inference that Sheth is hiding his own identity behind the LLC, the website for which, happens to be a one-pager with no clear purpose.
+This is further emphasized by the court’s reasonable inference that Sheth is hiding his own identity behind the LLC, the website for which just happens to be a one-pager with no clear purpose.

 If the Court were assured that Bayside had no connection to Brian Sheth, a limited disclosure subject to a protective order could perhaps be appropriate.
 But the circumstances of this subpoena are suspicious.
 As far as the Court can tell, Bayside was not formed until the month that the tweets about Sheth were posted on Twitter.